Introduction to Hadoop Alternatives

 2. Real-Time Processing

 It is also known as Stream-Processing.
-Here the data is processed from time-to-time as they are generated to provide a quick insight of the probable outcomes.
+Here the data is processed from time to time as they are generated to provide a quick insight into the probable outcomes.
 Earthquake detection & Stock Markets are the best examples where real-time analysis is a must.

 3. Apache Spark